mar-ia/couchdb-crazy/02-installation.md

     daboss = -pbkdf2-2837642876498764294762cabab etc etc etc

-Now we are going to use local.ini to overwrite all `{{variable_name}}` in `default.ini`.
+Now we are going to use `local.ini` to overwrite all `{{variable_name}}` in `default.ini`.
 We will use port 45984 and 45986 as they are not used by the developer preview.
+Remember that the uuid must be the same on all the nodes in a cluster.

     [vendor]
     name = The Apache Software Foundation